SHISHIR1507/Smart-Devices-Management-System/README.md

 2. **Background Job – Auto Device Deactivation**
 * Devices inactive for more than 24 hours are automatically marked as "inactive".
 * Implemented via ```deactivateInactiveDevices()``` in lib/deviceJobs.js.

+3. **Docker Containerization**
+* Multi-container setup with Node.js API and Redis cache
+* Container orchestration with docker-compose
+* Development-ready with hot reload
+* Production patterns with restart policies

 ---